micro-api/micro-api/README.md

 ## Payload Structure

+*This section should be considered as normative.*

 There are certain restrictions on what can exist in the payload in different contexts.
-Here is an enumeration of restrictions, which are considered normative:
+Here is an enumeration of restrictions:

 - The `@links` and `@meta` object **MUST** only exist at the top-level and per record.
 - The top level object **MAY** only contain `@meta`, `@links`, `@error`, or fields keyed by `@type`.
 Non-reserved fields **SHOULD** be assumed to be types, and **MUST** be valued as arrays of objects.
 Each non-reserved field **MUST** have a corresponding field in the top-level `@links` object.